nstefana/one-guitar-band/README.md

 ## Requirements
 - Windows 10 or 11
-- An ASIO sound card with at least two inputs and two outputs.\
+- An ASIO sound card with at least two inputs and two outputs.
-- (Optional) A footswitch MIDI controller

 ## One Guitar Band Version 1.0